The Hacker Who Reached Out to a Food Delivery Startup First

 • Access AWS credentials from the metadata service

-• Scan our internal network
+• Scan the startup's internal network

 • Access internal services not exposed to the internet